 In general, we require liquidity to originate new loans and repay principal on our debt.
 Our operating revenues are typically utilized to pay our operating expenses, interest and dividends.
 We have been utilizing principal collections on loans receivable and borrowings under our Revolver as our primary sources of funds.
-In addition, historically we utilized a combination of the following sources to generate funds:
+In addition, historically we utilized a combination of the following sources, among others, to generate funds:

-- Structured loan financings or sales;

-- Issuance of SBA debentures;

-- Secondary Market Loan Sales;

-- · Issuance of junior subordinated notes; and/or
+- Secondary Market Loan Sales; - Issuance of SBA debentures; - Issuance of junior subordinated notes; and/or - Structured loan financings or sales (prior to 2004).

-- Common equity issuance.

 As discussed previously, these markets (with the exception of SBA debentures and Secondary Market Loan Sales) are not available to us at the present time and there can be no assurance that they will be available in the future.
-At our current share price, we do not intend to issue common shares.
+At our current share price, we do not intend to issue common shares to the public.
 Since 2004, our working capital has primarily been provided through credit facilities, the issuance of junior subordinated notes and principal payments (including prepayments) on loans receivable.
 Prior to 2004, our primary source of long-term funds was structured loan sale transactions.
 At the current time, there is a limited market for commercial loan asset-backed securitizations.
 We cannot anticipate when, or if, this market will be available to us in the future.
 Until this market becomes more readily available, our ability to grow is limited.

 The limited amount of capital available to originate new loans has caused us to restrict non-SBA 7(a) Program loan origination activity.
-Depending on the availability of other sources of capital including principal prepayments on our loans, we may have to curtail some SBA 7(a) lending opportunities in 2010.
 A reduction in the availability of the above sources of funds could have a material adverse effect on our financial condition and results of operations.
 If these sources are not available in the future, we may have to originate loans at further reduced levels or sell assets, potentially on unfavorable terms.

-Our Revolver matures December 31, 2010.
-We are currently addressing the extension of our facility for an additional year with our lender.
-There can be no assurance that we will be able to extend or refinance our Revolver.
-As a result, our ability to grow will be further limited unless we are subsequently able to increase the aggregate availability under any extension or replacement of the Revolver or secure additional financing.
-To the extent we need additional capital for unanticipated items, there can be no assurance that we would be able to increase the amount available under any short-term credit facilities or identify other sources of funds at an acceptable cost, if at all.
+Our Revolver was extended and matures December 31, 2011 with a total of \$30 million available.
+To the extent we need additional capital for unanticipated items, there can be no assurance that we would be able to increase the amount available under any credit facilities or identify other sources of funds at an acceptable cost, if at all.